-Domestic Violence: A felony or misdemeanor crime of violence committed:
+Domestic Violence: A felony or misdemeanor crime of violence committed by:

-- By a current or former spouse or intimate partner of the victim; - By a person with whom the victim shares a child in common; - By a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner;

-- By a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred, or, - By any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.
+- a current or former spouse or intimate partner of the victim; - a person with whom the victim shares a child in common; - a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner; - a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred, or, - any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.

-Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to

-- Fear for the person's safety or the safety of others; or - Suffer substantial emotional distress.
+Stalking: Engaging in a course of conduct directed at a specific person which would cause a reasonable person to fear for the person's safety or the safety of others or suffer substantial emotional distress.